More IS fighters leave Damascus district: monitor - Journal du Cameroun

 A second batch of fighters from the Islamic State jihadist group left their final Damascus stronghold overnight, a monitor said Monday, bringing the Syrian regime closer to a major milestone.

-The government has so far not confirmed any deal with IS but a military source quoted by the official SANA news agency said a brief ceasefire was being observed to allow for the evacuation of civilians.
+The government has so far not confirmed any deal with IS, but a military source quoted by state media said civilians had been evacuated on Sunday night during a brief ceasefire.

-Yarmuk is the last Damascus district to escape government control and its full evacuation would bring the entire capital and its surroundings under regime control for the first time since 2012.

-They include Yarmuk, which was once home to the largest Palestinian refugee camp in Syria and has been a besieged IS stronghold since 2015, as well as the adjacent neighbourhood of Hajar al-Aswad.

 “A second batch of elements from the Islamic State organisation left after midnight,” the Syrian Observatory for Human Rights said.